bregman-arie/devops-exercises/README.md

 <details>
 <summary>What is Anthos Service Mesh?</summary><br><b>

 * It is a suite of tools that assist in monitoring and managing deployed services on Anthos of all shapes and sizes whether running in cloud, hybrid or multi-cloud environments.
-It leverages the APIs and core components from Istio, a highly comfigurable and open-source service mesh platform.
+It leverages the APIs and core components from Istio, a highly configurable and open-source service mesh platform.
 </b></details>

 <details>